-These polices have been adopted in order to enable the LTC to fulfill our mission to provide the most comprehensive access to our resources by all our patrons, to provide an atmosphere conducive to studying, and to protect and maintain our collections.
-Violation of any of these policies may be considered an Honor Court offense.
+These polices have been adopted in order to enable the Library to fulfill our mission to provide the most comprehensive access to our resources by all our patrons, to provide an atmosphere conducive to studying, and to protect and maintain our collections.
+Violation of any of these policies may be considered an Honor Code or Student Code of Conduct offense.
 Patrons who violate any of these policies may be subject to disciplinary action, including being referred to the Honor Court, loss of library privileges, and/or criminal prosecution.

-The LTC is open to students, staff, and faculty of the law school, FCSL Alumni, and to participants in the Community Access Program.
-CAP members and Alumni are asked to check in at the Circulation Desk at the beginning of each visit and sign the register.
-Other visitors to the library are allowed one visit, and must sign the register.
+The Library is open to students, staff, and faculty of the law school, FCSL Alumni, and to participants in the Community Access Program (CAP).
+CAP members and Alumni are asked to check in at the Circulation Desk at the beginning of each visit and sign the guest register.
+Other visitors to the library are allowed one visit, and must sign the guest register.
 Continuing use of the library will require membership.

 Animals are not permitted in the library, with the exception of assistance animals (such as seeing-eye dogs).

-The LTC has an audio-cassette player available for in-house use.
+The Library has an audio-cassette player available for in-house use.
 It can be checked out through the Circulation Desk.

 The bulletin board located at the entrance to the Library is for library and law school information.
 They are not to be used for personal postings (including election campaigns).
 Bulletin boards by the 3rd floor carrels may be used for student organization and other general postings.
 Any postings must be in accordance with posted guidelines and approved by the Circulation Manager.
 No personal postings are permitted in any other areas of the Library.

-The LTC utilizes an OPAC (Online Public Access Catalog) which is available through the law school's website from any computer, on campus or off, that has web access.
-Patrons can access the catalog via terminals located throughout the Library.
-It is requested that these terminals be used only for searching the catalog, and not for general web access.
-The computers in the labs are available for searching the internet and checking email.
+The Library utilizes an OPAC (Online Public Access Catalog) which is available through the law school's website from any computer, on campus or off, that has web access.
+Patrons can access the catalog via terminals located throughout the Library and Computer Lab.

-Cell phones and pagers should be set at the lowest ringing volume, or on vibrating rather than beeping mode.
-In order to send or receive cellular calls move to one of the cell phone friendly zones: the copy and vending room on the 3rd floor, a service elevator corridor (core) or outside of the library.
+Wireless devices such as cell phones, tablets, and pagers should be set at the lowest ringing volume, preferably on vibrate.
+In order to send or receive wireless calls move to one of the cell phone friendly zones: the Copy Lounge on the 3rd floor, a service elevator corridor (core) on the 2nd or 3rd floors, or outside of the library.

 Children may come into the library, but they must be quiet and stay with their parent(s) AT ALL TIMES.
 Use of the televisions and VCRs is acceptable as long as these resources are used quietly and are not needed by students or faculty.
 Children may not use the computers at any time.
 Children who disrupt students will not be permitted to remain in the library.

 A large percentage of law library materials are primary sources and reference tools.
 In order to provide access to these items for all our patrons, they are not available for circulation.
 These materials include reporters, digests, statutes, citators, periodicals, looseleafs, and materials in the Reference collections.
 Materials on Reserve may circulate in the Library only for 2 hours.
 With some exceptions, the treatises in the General and International Collections can be checked out by current FCSL students for 3 weeks.
-(See the loan chart below for more information on the circulation policy for specific materials.)
+(See the loan chart in our circulation policies page for more information on the circulation policy for specific materials.)
 An FCSL ID is required for check out, and the cardholder is responsible for all materials checked out on his/her card.
 Materials can be renewed for an additional 3 weeks, if they have not been placed on hold or recalled by the library.
-Materials must be renewed at the Circulation Desk.
+Some materials can be renewed online through the Library catalog, but most materials must be renewed at the Circulation Desk.
 Alumni may check circulating materials out of the library, but must register with the library and obtain an Alumni ID card to do so.
 Community Access Program members may borrow materials on Reserve, but may not check materials out of the library.

 The Computer Lab is for Florida Coastal students and faculty only and is to be used for educational and research purposes.
-Computer labs are available on the second floor of the Library with a Help Desk Attendant on duty to assist patrons (x7624).
-Virus-free portable storage devices should be brought for saving files, or files should be saved to your secure web directory.
+The Computer Labs is available on the second floor of the Library.
+A Help Desk Attendant is generally on duty to assist patrons (x7624).
+Virus-free portable storage devices should be brought for saving files, or files should be saved to your secure cloud drive.
 Any information saved to the hard drives is deleted.
 Please refer to the Computer Use Policy on the FCSL website for more information.

 The copyright law of the United States (Title 17, U.S. Code) governs the making of photocopies or other reproductions of copyrighted materials.
 It is the responsibility of the person making the copies to adhere to the provisions of this act.

 Please report any emergencies to the Circulation Desk attendants as soon as possible.
-They have radio access to Security personnel during hours of operation, and can call for assistance.
+They can quickly contact Security personnel during hours of operation, and can call for assistance.

 Emergency exits are located throughout the library.
 Emergency stairwells are located in the service elevator corridor (core) in the middle of each floor of the library.
 Emergency doors are located in the southeast corner of each floor of the library.
 An alarm will sound once any of the emergency doors is opened.
 Patrons should familiarize themselves with these exits.